Skip to content

 Typical beginner setups:

-• 75 gallons or more for mixed communities
+• 75 gallons or more for larger groups, mixed communities, or more assertive fish

 • more stable water conditions